vavaviper/ems/README.md

 - **PostgreSQL**: A powerful relational database system used for its advanced capabilities, including reliable transactions and concurrent access management.
 - **Spring Data JPA**: Facilitates the implementation of JPA-based repositories, simplifying data access and management within the relational database.
 - **Hibernate**: Handles object-relational mapping (ORM) to manage data operations such as create, retrieve, update, and delete (CRUD) with efficiency and ease.
+- **Postman**: A tool used for testing and interacting with the API.
+Postman provides a user-friendly interface to make HTTP requests, validate responses, and automate testing workflows.
+A pre-configured Postman collection is available to test the various API endpoints.

 ## Features